Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

 \subsection{Multivariate Covariance Learning}

+Fig.~\ref{fig:DMDKL}(c) shows the third component in the framework, multivariate covariance learning, that aims to capture multivariate correlations among variables.
+Taking the Gaussian locations $\mathbf{H}$ and the learned kernel $K$ as input, the component calculates the multivariate covariance matrix $\mathbf{K}(\mathbf{H},\mathbf{H})$ among Gaussian locations $\mathbf{H}$ via the learned kernel $K$.
+For simplicity, we denote $\mathbf{K}(\mathbf{H}, \mathbf{H})$ by $\mathbf{K}$.
+We use $\mathbf{K}$ to capture the correlations between each two subsequences of different variables.

-We use the multivariate covariance matrix $\mathbf{K}$ to capture the correlations between each two subsequences of different variables.
-In order to learn $\mathbf{K}$, we first calculate a shared-kernel covariance matrix $\mathbf{C}$ via a multi-task Gaussian process \cite{parra2017spectral}, a Gaussian process that handles multiple variables, and then we learn a matrix $\mathbf{D}$ that captures the cross-variable weights between each pair of variables.
-Finally, we get the multivariate covariance matrix $\mathbf{K}$ as the Hadamard product of $\mathbf{C}$ and $\mathbf{D}$ for the correlations between any two subsequences of any two variables.
+To learn $\mathbf{K}$, we first calculate a shared-kernel covariance $\mathbf{C}(\mathbf{H},\mathbf{H})$, denoted by $\mathbf{C}$, via a multi-task Gaussian process~\cite{parra2017spectral}, a Gaussian process that handles multiple variables; and then we learn a matrix $\mathbf{D}$ that captures the cross-variable weights between each pair of variables.
+Next, it learns the cross-variable weight matrix $\mathbf{D}\in \mathbb{R}^{N^2}$ that captures the importance between each pair of variables.
+Finally, we get the multivariate covariance $\mathbf{K}$ as the Hadamard product of $\mathbf{C}$ and $\mathbf{D}$ for the correlations between any two subsequences of any two variables.